supreethr23/dp-300-database-administrator/Instructions/Lab-Scenario-Preview/Module02.md

-# Lab Scenario Preview: DP-300: Plan and implement data platform resources

-## Lab02: Provision an Azure SQL Database
+# Lab Scenario Preview: Lab02: Provision an Azure SQL Database

-### Lab overview
+## Lab overview

 Students will configure basic resources needed to deploy an Azure SQL Database with a Virtual Network Endpoint.
 Connectivity to the SQL Database will be validated using Azure Data Studio from the lab VM.